Fast fashion clothes – we’ve all probably bought them at some point in our life, unaware of the ramifications of their low price and low quality.

 Growing need for more fashion in the post-WW2 era

 Before the 60s and 70s, you’d add items to your wardrobe four times a year at best.
-However, with the post-war economic growth worldwide, people’s ability to spend grew and the fashion industry saw an opportunity.
+Post-war economic growth worldwide increased people’s ability to spend and the fashion industry saw the opportunity.
 Instead of serving four seasonal styles a year, brands started dishing out more designs than ever before as there was more demand.
+This expansion went to crazy lengths that brought to life a curious fad called paper fashion.

 Paper fashion?